Assistance with water bills in Baltimore.

 Baltimore provides assistance for paying water bills for income qualified individuals and people who are struggling or faced with a shut off.
 In limited cases, there may also be financial help for sewer costs for some households.
-The resource is known as the Public Works / Low Income Water Assistance Program.
+The resource is known as the Public Works / Low Income Water Assistance Program, and the application phone numbers are below.

 Programs are focused on residents who are faced with a shut off of their accounts, and those income qualified individuals will be given priority as the county wants to keep their service on.
 Other financial assistance may be provided for individuals or families with just a delinquent water bill account.
 So there are different levels of priority available.